Should I take COVID-19 vaccines if I have a significant history of allergic reactions?

-The Advisory Committee on Immunization Practices recommends that vaccination should be deferred until 90 days after receiving convalescent plasma or monoclonal antibodies.
-Currently, there is no data on the safety and efficacy of COVID-19 vaccines in people who received convalescent plasma or monoclonal antibody therapy.
+The Advisory Committee on Immunization Practices (ACIP) recommends that vaccination should be deferred until 90 days after receiving convalescent plasma or monoclonal antibodies.
+Currently, there are no data on the safety and efficacy of COVID-19 vaccines in people who received convalescent plasma or monoclonal antibody therapy.
 This is to avoid interference of these treatments with vaccine-induced immune responses.
 The risks and benefits of vaccination based upon the underlying risk factors, including living in a nursing home, could be considered.
 A discussion with a health care provider can help make an informed decision.

 Should I take the vaccine if I already had COVID-19 and recovered?
-How long after should I take it?

 Testing specifically to determine whether a person has active or prior COVID-19 infection is not recommended solely for the purpose of vaccine decision-making.